Grew-dev/grew-privacy-policy/README.md

 ## Other service providers

 We use privacy-friendly Simple Analytics as a web analytics provider.
-You can read Simple Analytics's privacy policy here.
+You can read Simple Analytics's privacy policy here https://simpleanalytics.com/privacy

 ## Your consent